TheMarlboroMan/php-router/README.md

 ### path mapper:

 You must provide a path mapper and uri transformer.
 The uri transformer takes a uri and manipulates it (say, you want to remove leading directories from the path part of the URI because you are lazy and work under localhost/myproject).
 The path mapper takes that manipulated URI and the HTTP method and makes it correspond to a call to something, a controller.
-Each of these calls can have their own authorizers, input transformers, output transformers and parameter extractors.
+Each of these calls can have their own authorizers, input transformers, output transformers, parameter extractors...

+This component can really benefit of a config file, or a precompiled approach.

 ### controllers: